Haraldlons/website-of-harald/readme.md

 Development code is in 'development' folder, while generated code by gulp is stored in distribution.
 When running 'gulp default' files are copied from the development folder into distribution folder.
 Javascript files are concatenated, and css-file the same.
 Dependencies in node_modules are also concatonated into a single file, which is named 'script_dependencies'.
 Therefor the final hosted folder 'distribution' should be a fast.

 ### gulp clean
-When running gulp clean, mosts file in the distr
+When running gulp clean, mosts file in the distribution folder is removed.

 # Usefull tips
 ## When adding a new page and controller